 Formas can also grant aid under the EU’s de minimis regulation.
 The Formas website contains information about de minimis aid rules, Regulation EU 1407/2013, as well as the terms and conditions that apply for companies and other organisations engaged in economic activity.

 At a later stage of the process, companies and organisations engaged in economic activity must submit proof of de minimis aid in order to qualify for a grant in this call.
 Formas will notify the relevant organisations of when this statement of proof is due.
-In the statement of proof, you explain the level of de minimis aid your organisation has received including the amount sought in the call.
+The statement should indicate the extent of the de minimis aid received, including the amount sought in the call.
 The statement must indicate the aid received in the current and the two preceding tax years (so, for the last three tax years).
 Organisations must then report that all de minimis aid received during this period in total does not exceed EUR 200,000, or roughly SEK 2 million.

 Costs that qualify for funding

-- Staff expenses: Eligible staff expenses for project parties not affiliated with a higher education institution or research institute are allowed at a maximum of 800 kronor per hour.
+- Staff expenses: Eligible staff expenses for project parties not affiliated with a university, college or research institute may be allowed at a maximum of 800 kronor per hour.
 Higher education institutions or research institutes are not subject to this limitation.

 - Equipment, land and buildings.